 Plygain in rural North and Mid Wales dates back to the Catholic period, when early morning Plygain services were held on Christmas day.
 It is one of the oldest Welsh Christmas traditions and the earliest recording of a Plygain service is from the 13th century.
 Services would stop at first light when everyone would then go home and celebrate Christmas.
 After the service, a day of feasting and drinking would begin.

-This unique form of unaccompanied carol-singing, characterised by close harmony and originally sung by small groups of men, is still very much a living tradition, and has indeed seen somewhat of a revival amongst the younger generation.
+This unique form of unaccompanied carol-singing, a Welsh Christmas song, characterised by close harmony and originally sung by small groups of men, is still very much a living tradition, and has indeed seen somewhat of a revival amongst the younger generation.
 New singers and parties have emerged, and new services have been established in various parts of the country, where the older carols can be heard alongside new original carols composed in the traditional mode.

 The Plygain tradition still lives on in many areas of Wales and often plays a role in the Cadw Christmas events calendar at sites such as Tintern Abbey and St David's Bishop’s Palace and also with Welsh Societies in London.

 In order to stay awake until it was time to go to church, one activity that was traditionally practiced was toffee making, a Noson Gyflaith meaning a Toffee Evening.
 A Noson Gyflaith was often part of the Plygain services and involved an evening of toffee making.
 Rural farms and other homes would invite friends and family round and the evening would consist of games, storytelling and of course, toffee making.
 Some places in Wales still have this tradition and in some historic venues around the country tourists are able to make their own toffee and join in on this sweet tradition.